psanse/BitGraph/README.md

 ### System platforms

-The repo has been tested on Linux (24.x.x) and Windows 10 OS.
+The repository has been tested on Linux (24.x.x) and Windows 10 OS.

 ## Releases